SLUVisLab/Sorghum100/index.md

 # Data

-Check back!
+The training and testing dataset can be downloaded from [https://cs.slu.edu/~astylianou/sorghum100/data.zip](https://cs.slu.edu/~astylianou/sorghum100/data.zip), or accessed via [the FGVC9 Kaggle Competition](https://www.kaggle.com/c/sorghum-100).

 # Baseline

 Check back!

 # FGVC-9 Kaggle Competition
 The original Sorghum-100 dataset paper was published in the 8th Fine-Grained Visual Categorization Workshop (FGVC) at CVPR 2021.
 We then hosted a FGVC competition on Sorghum-100 through FGVC in 2022.
-That competition has closed, but can still be accessed at https://www.kaggle.com/c/sorghum-100.
+That competition has closed, but can still be accessed at [https://www.kaggle.com/c/sorghum-100](https://www.kaggle.com/c/sorghum-100).

 # Citation
 If you use this code for your research, please cite the following work: